djiwani/redline-frontend/README.md

 # Redline — Frontend

 Static frontend for [Redline](https://redline.fourallthedogs.com), an AI-powered car marketplace.
-Deployed to S3 and served via CloudFront with WAF protection and a wildcard ACM certificate.
+Deployed to S3 and served globally via CloudFront with WAF protection and a wildcard ACM certificate.

+No build step required — pure HTML, CSS, and JavaScript.

+---

 ## Pages